Updated: Jan 28

 I thought it was she seeing the dentist, but no, it is her father who is called away; she does not notice.
 Away he walks, she carries on with her game.

 Five minutes pass.
 Her mother arrives.
 No words.
 Daughter looks up and smiles, a beautiful smile filled with hope.
 Mother sits at the other end of the sofa, takes out her phone ... sms’ing, surfing, no idea.
-The mother doesn’t notice.
+The mother doesn’t notice the girl.
 Maybe not mother and daughter after all.

 But wait, the girl turns her body to the woman and moves a little way along the sofa, gameboy in hand, smiling still, seeking the woman’s eyes.
 Nothing.
 Mother’s focus is on her phone; daughter’s smile fades and she returns to her game.
 Whilst I know I should not judge, I cannot help but feel saddened.

-Now, as I write, words come to mind: The wisdom of His Holiness the Karmapa, spoken a couple of days ago in Mysore at TEDIndia, an event where almost every speaker was paying homage to technology be it through music, how to find water in a desert or all the wonders of computers and what they can do for our lives.
-Words spoken a scant seven days and a lifetime after the event in the dentist’s waiting room.
+Now, as I write, words come to mind: The wisdom of His Holiness, the Karmapa spoken a couple of days ago in Bangalore at TEDIndia, an event where almost every speaker was paying homage to technology be it through music, how to find water in a desert or all the wonders of computers and what they can do for our lives.
+Words spoken a scant few days and a lifetime before this event in the dentist’s waiting room.